The Ultimate Half-Marathon Training Plan

 We suggest that you get at least two full rest days per week, and either one or two cross-training sessions to build up your muscle endurance (more on why that’s important later).

-Notice that you don’t reach the half-marathon distance – not until the actual race.
+Notice that you don’t reach the half-marathon distance until the actual race.
 By week 12, you’ll run 20k and then start slowly reducing the intensity of your runs.
 This is intentional, as we want to preserve your stamina and allow for decent recovery before the big day.

 Fabletics Half-Marathon Training Plan